Low back when sitting down is kind of a natural thing. There is nothing worse for the back than sitting.

 (We’ll see why in a minute …)

-The tilt control must be adjusted in order to offer maximum resistance to the back, when the latter tilts backwards.
+The tilt control must be adjusted in order to offer maximum resistance to the back when the latter tilts backward.

-- And what’s needed left is a simple furniture movin tray or wooden dolly.
-It can be found in all DIY stores or you can build one yourself.
+And what’s needed left is a simple furniture moving tray or wooden dolly.
+It can be found in all DIY stores, or you can build one yourself

 And that, my friends, changes everything.